skubasek/eng-docs/RUNBOOK.md

 ## Application Dependency

-<small>Instructions: Provide any dependencies of the application/system and the impact.</small>
+<small>Instructions: List all external dependencies the application/system and the impact.</small>

 | Dependent Application/System | Function | Impact (if Application is Down) |
 --- | --- | ---